 Low talent supply

-As an increasing number of the American population has access to health insurance, people who have skipped doctor visits over the years are going for regular checkups with their primary care physicians and visiting specialists after several years of neglecting their health.
+As an increasing number of Americans have access to health insurance, people who have skipped doctor visits over the years are going for regular checkups with their primary care physicians and visiting specialists after several years of neglecting their health.
 Due to this, the requirement for more physicians is dire.

 Unfortunately, the US is experiencing a shortage of physicians to keep up with the constantly rising demand.
-This state is not likely to change anytime soon, especially with the figure of residency slots remaining stagnant.
+This state will likely stay the same for a while, especially with the residency slots remaining stagnant.

 Lack of proficient physicians

-The quality of the medical professionals in the workforce is yet another concerning issue.
-Healthcare organizations cannot possibly operate with unequipped physicians, and the dearth of candidates makes it challenging to get proficient primary care providers into each facility.
+Another concerning issue is the quality of the medical professionals in the workforce.
+Healthcare organizations cannot possibly operate with unequipped physicians, and the dearth of candidates makes it challenging to recruit proficient primary care providers for each facility.

 Location-based challenges

 With a shortage problem, there also exists the problem of uneven distribution of medical doctors.
-Medical doctor recruitment in metro cities is easier when compared to rural areas.
-Metro cities face fewer challenges when it comes to attracting candidates based on location alone.
-But, recruiters in rural regions with lesser cultural activities can take over a year to fill specific searches.
+Medical doctor recruitment in metro cities is more accessible than in rural areas.
+Metro cities face fewer challenges when attracting candidates based on location alone.
+However, recruiters in rural regions with fewer cultural activities can take over a year to fill specific searches.

 Such a divide is especially true for bright, young physicians because they are generally accustomed to having a lifestyle with easy access to culture, recreational options, etc., during their residencies and medical education.
 Due to this, many medical doctors have begun prioritizing "quality of life" and usually shy away from being recruited in less populated areas.